kwinso/Tempo/README.md

 ```

 Now, you have to ways to go:
-- Use installer and get configured program.
+- Using installer (Creates default templates and settings for the program.
+Program will be added to path).
 - Build and [configure](https://github.com/uwumouse/Templater/blob/master/SelfInstalling.md) system by yourself.

 Run: